 Fulfyld integrates with most top ecommerce platforms including Shopify, Magento, BigCommerce, eBay, and others.

 Phone support is the main support option.
 Limited email support is also available.

 Who does Fulfyld work best for?

-Amazon also offers a fulfillment service for their marketplace sellers to help ship products as they’re sold.
+Amazon also offers a fulfilment service for their marketplace sellers to help ship products as they’re sold.

-With over 70 fulfillment locations, Amazon has the largest warehouse network through the US and it’s growing every year.
+With over 70 fulfilment locations, Amazon has the largest warehouse network through the US and it’s growing every year.

-Amazon’s fulfillment software is fairly easy to use.
+Amazon’s fulfilment software is fairly easy to use.

-Discounts are available for different carriers including FedEx, USPS, UPS, DHL, and other carriers.
-In addition, Amazon’s focus on creating their own carrier network should lead to more manageable shipping costs in the future.
+Discounts are available for different couriers including FedEx, USPS, UPS, DHL, and other couriers.
+In addition, Amazon’s focus on creating their own courier network should lead to more manageable shipping costs in the future.